HollandTS/CanvasToImages/README.md

 Enable 'Invert' to invert transparency.

 - Background:
-Currently you can only just pick a color
+Currently you can only just pick a color to be canvas background, might implement image bground later

 - Capture/Paste:
 [Save] to save the canvas as png, [Copy] to copy canvas image on clipboard.
-Choose what to copy/save: View (the current view of canvas), Images only, or Full canvas
+Choose what to copy/save: View (the current view of canvas), Images only (topleft px to bottomright px), or Full canvas

 - Layer:
 [Del] to remove selected image(s).
 Hotkey: X or Delete